 attrs runtime validation

-attrs-strict is a Python package that contains runtime validation for
+attrs-strict is a Python package which contains runtime validation for

 Type enforcement is based on the

 attrs dataclass.
-If the type argument is not specified no validation takes place.
+If the type argument is not specified, no validation takes

 pip install attrs-strict